The Derivational Complexity Induced by the Dependency Pair Method: Dependency Pair Method

 The \emph{dependency graph} of a TRS $\RS$ (denoted by $\DG(\RS)$) is a graph whose nodes are the dependency pairs of $\RS$.
 It contains an edge from $s\rew t$ to $u\rew v$ whenever there exist substitutions $\sigma$ and $\tau$ such that $t\sigma\rssrew{\RS}u\tau$.
 A \emph{strongly connected component} (\emph{SCC} for short) of $\DG(\RS)$ is a maximal subset of nodes such that for each pair of nodes $s\rew t$, $u\rew v$, there exists a path from $s\rew t$ to $u\rew v$.
-We call an SCC \emph{trivial} if it consists of a single node $s\rew t$ such that the only path from $s\rew t$ to $s\rew t$ is the empty path.
+We call an SCC \emph{trivial} if it consists of a single node $s\rew t$ such that the only path from that node to itself is the empty path.
 All other SCCs are called \emph{nontrivial}.
-Unless we specifically mention trivial SCCs, we only mean nontrivial SCCs when talking about SCCs. \begin{prop} A TRS $\RS$ is terminating if and only if for every SCC $\C$ in $\DG(\RS)$ there exist an argument filtering $\pi$ and a reduction pair $(\gtrsim,\succ)$ such that ${\pi(\C)} \subseteq {\succ}$ and ${\pi(\RS)} \subseteq {\gtrsim}$. \end{prop}